Discography

 A Mighty Session – Matt Molloy, Paul Brady and Tommy Peoples (1977)

 This album features Tommy in duet with master flute player Matt Molloy, with energetic accompaniment by Paul Brady.
-Another classic.

 The Iron Man (1985).